 - Dragon Dictate for Mac v4 (Amazon.com, Amazon.co.uk) – this version of Dragon may still work with your Mac (especially on OS X Yosemite) and v4 is now significantly cheaper than versions 5 & 6.
 Be aware, however, there are unlikely to be any further updates to this software.

 - Blue Yeti (Amazon.com, Amazon.co.uk) – an extremely high quality USB desktop microphone that gives excellent results in Dragon.
 Useful if you will be using it for other purposes such as music recording or podcasting.
+The best bang-for-your-buck mic on the market, in my opinion.

 - Blue Snowball iCE (Amazon.com, Amazon.co.uk) – again, very high quality USB desktop microphone that is much cheaper than the Yeti.
 Only has a cardioid pickup pattern, but this is all you will need for Dragon.